 To insert an image on your page:

-4. (optional) You may edit the image formatting including size, alignment, border, and vertical or horizontal space in the Advanced tab.
+3. (Optional) You may edit the image formatting including size, alignment, border, and vertical or horizontal space in the Advanced tab.
 You can also click/drag to resize the image once you've uploaded it.

-5. Click “Insert.”
+4. Click Ok.
 Your image should appear in your content editor.
 You can always open the editing menu by clicking on the image and then clicking on the Insert image button again.

-6. Don’t forget to click at the bottom of the page.
+Don’t forget to click Save Content at the bottom of the page.